penpot/penpot-docs/technical-guide/configuration.md

 # Penpot Configuration #

-This section intends to explain all available configuration options.
+This section intends to explain all available configuration options, when you are self-hosting Penpot or also if you are using the Penpot developer setup.

 Penpot is configured using environment variables.
 All variables start with `PENPOT_` prefix.